Demi Moore Shares She Had A Miscarriage At Six Months With Ashton Kutcher’s Baby

 But perhaps the part of the memoir that will be most interesting to fans concerns her marriage to Ashton Kutcher, who is 15 years her junior.
 Moore describes her marriage to the actor as a chance to live out her missed youth, kind of a “do-over.”

-Moore says that before marrying Kutcher, she got pregnant, but had the late miscarriage, and blamed herself, as she had started drinking again after a period of sobriety.
-The couple married and pursued fertility treatments, but they were unsuccessful she believes due to her drinking and her use of the painkiller, Vicodin.
+Moore says that before marrying Kutcher, she got pregnant but had the late miscarriage and blamed herself, as she had started drinking again after a period of sobriety.
+The couple married and pursued fertility treatments, but they were unsuccessful, she believes due to her drinking and her use of the painkiller Vicodin.

 She adds that she suffered a seizure while partying with her eldest daughter, Rumer, smoking synthetic cannabis and inhaling nitrous oxide.